Trees within the boundaries of a private property may require Council approval to be pruned or removed, depending on the circumstances.

-Removal of a tree or vegetation that is declared a noxious weed by the NSW Government under the Noxious Weeds Act 1993 can be removed without prior approval.
+Removal of a tree or vegetation that is declared a weed regional significance by the NSW Government under the Biosecurity Act 2015 can be removed without prior approval.
 To find out more information about what tree removals the exemptions cover please see Council's Fact Sheet.

 Additionally any species of tree identified below regardless of size is exempt from approval; unless the tree is affected by heritage protections:

 |Box Elder||Acer Negundo|